 Here are additional resources that can help improve Elementor page speed scores:

-- Elementor – How to speed up a slow Elementor website
+How to speed up Elementor – Clio Websites

 Does Elementor slow down your site – Next Steps